LuxProvide/qcfpga/docs/operations.rst

 Probability
 -----------

-QCGPU provides another method for getting the probability of each outcome.
+QCFPGA provides another method for getting the probability of each outcome.

 The probability of getting an outcome :math:`j` from a state